Mesharou/Pyticles/Docs/dev-notes.md

 ### Code structure and methodology

 - Create `branch` for `new-feature` - merge party to master - tag and release notes ?
-- How to deal with Jupyter notebooks (clear outputs)
+- How to deal with Jupyter notebooks: clear outputs
 - Documentation in `Docs/xxx.md`
 - Dev notes in `Docs/dev-notes.md` used to maintain release notes
-- Tutorials in `?`: `Tutorials/*ipynb` or `Postprocessing/*ipynb`
+- Tutorials in `?`: `Tutorials/*ipynb`

 ### Install tools

-- Do we keep separate environment for postprocessing and Pyticles or not ?
+- Created separate environment for postprocessing and Pyticles.
+Postprocessing environment has the following additional packages:
   - ipython
   - xarray
   - dask
   - cartopy
   - jupyter
-  - "+" pyticles librairies => provide yaml + pre-installed env (datarmor/styx/lops ?)

-- variable 2D + position des particules
-- démo interpolation var croco interp part => plot ou netcdf
-- section verticale
-- example xarray (pas xgcm)

-- Do we merge Makefile and Make_tools
-- Do we need to add CFLAGS to R_tools as well ?
-- Include path is not consistent in Makefiles but compilation works anyway.
-Is this a problem to consider ?
-- compile with gcc-9 ok ?
+  Environment files are in `Ìnstall/*.yaml`.
+Postprocessing and Pyticles are already available on Datarmor.

 ### postprocessing tools

 - R_tools files were excluded from project.
-Check with Jonathan if we keep them or not.
+Now they are back.

   - Modules/Make_tools
   - Modules/R_smooth.py